 These modems will work for years and years to come but if you want the best top of the line future-proofed modem, you have to get the DOCSIS 3.1 1Gbps MB8600.
 Otherwise, just pick the modem that works with your Comcast Xfinity Internet Speeds from the chart.
 More info on DOCSIS 3.1.

-No matter what modem you buy, you can use any of these compatible routers.
-They are compatible with all speed tiers from Performance to Blast, and Gigabit.
-You must buy based on your house size.
+No matter what stand alone modem you buy, you can use any of these compatible routers.
+They are approved with all Comcast speed tiers from Performance to Blast, and Gigabit.
+You can buy based on your house size.
 This chart will help you choose.

 |Model||Power||WiFi Range||House Size||Price|